 You are required to enter a social security number (SSN) on line 2 of Form W-4.
 If you do not have an SSN but are eligible to get one, you should apply for it.
 Get Form SS-5, Application for a Social Security Card, online at www.ssa.gov, from your local Social Security Administration (SSA) office, or by calling the SSA at 1-800-772-1213.

 You cannot enter an individual taxpayer identification number (ITIN) on line 2 of Form W-4.

 In most cases, you should claim one withholding allowance.
-However, if you are a resident of Canada, Mexico, or South Korea; a student from India; or a U.S. national; you may be able to claim additional withholding allowances for your spouse and children.
+However, if you are a resident of Canada, Mexico, or South Korea; a student from India; or a U.S. national, you may be able to claim additional withholding allowances.
 See Pub.
 519 for more information.